Bangladesh Islamists call to arm Rohingya

 Islamist parties, including Hefazat, have staged several demonstrations over the issue in recent weeks and some firebrand leaders have called on the government to go to war with Myanmar to liberate Rakhine for the persecuted Rohingya.

-Experts said Bangladeshi Islamist extremist groups could exploit the situation and forge closer ties with Rohingya militants.
+Experts said Bangladeshi Islamist groups could exploit the situation and forge closer ties with Rohingya militants.

 The plight of the Rohingya, a Muslim minority who are reviled and denied citizenship in Myanmar, has roused anger across the Islamic world, with protests held in Pakistan, Malaysia and Indonesia.